ananthakumaran/ananthakumaran.github.com/_posts/thoughts/5-3-2010-try-to-be-lazy.markdown

 ------------
 Shell script is there to rescue us.
 "Oh! i never written anything in very low level language.
 Can i write shell script in windows", Yes we can.
 Although it is a very ugly language, it is very useful to do some work.
+Here is the script to do the above mentioned work in a single click.

 {% highlight bat %}
 @echo off